pactumjs/pactum/docs/api-testing.md

 ```

-To solve this kind of problems, **pactum** comes with a concept of *Data Templates* & *Data Maps* to manage your test data.
+To solve these kind of problems, **pactum** comes with a concept of *Data Templates* & *Data Maps* to manage your test data.
 It helps us to re-use data across tests.

 #### Data Template

 A Data Template is a standard format for a particular resource.
-Once a template is defined, we can be use it across all the tests to perform a request.
+Once a template is defined, it can be used across all the tests to perform a request.

 Use `stash.loadDataTemplates` to add a data template.
-To use the template in the tests, use `@DATA:TEMPLATE@` as key & name of the template as value.
+To use the template in the tests, use `@DATA:TEMPLATE@` as key & the name of the template as value.

 ```javascript
 const pactum = require('pactum');